Removal of Paper £20 and £50 Notes

 In addition to the image of Dr Murray, the front of the new note portrays the Scottish novelist and poet, Sir Walter Scott, alongside an image of The Mound in Edinburgh.

 The note has important security features which include an anti-counterfeit transparent window within The Mound and a transparent vertical stripe on the front of the note.

 The new £50 English polymer banknote is due to be released on June 23rd 2021 after a virtual public unveiling took place and will eventually take the place of our current £50 paper notes.

 The choice of design for the Bank of England £50 polymer note has been created in celebration of the field of science and features Alan Turing, famous for his pioneering work in science and theoretical underpinnings for the modern computer.
 He was among the 12 finalists selected by public voting from a list of 989 eligible characters, before being chosen, before being chosen as the winner by the Governor of the Bank of England.

-Find out how to make sure your Cashmaster device is ready to count the £50 polymer note:
+Find out how to make sure your Cashmaster device is ready to count the new polymer notes: